Célestin Lainé

-Célestin Lainé (1908–1983) was a Breton nationalist and collaborator during the Second World War who led the SS affiliated Bezen Perrot militia.
+Célestin Lainé (25 October 1908 – 7 October 1983) was a Breton nationalist and collaborator during the Second World War who led the SS affiliated Bezen Perrot militia.
 His Breton language name is Neven Hénaff.
 He was a chemical engineer by training.
 After the war he moved to Ireland.

 Breton nationalism

 He was born in 1908 in Nantes and was brought up in Ploudalmézeau, Finistère.
 He later entered the École Centrale.
 He became closely linked to Guillaume Berthou, a fellow chemist and Breton separatist.
 Contrary to myth, he denied any involvement with the secret society Kentoc'h Mervel (Sooner Death), formed by Berthou in 1929, though Berthou had approached him to join.
-Instead, in 1930 he set up with Hervé Helloco the paramilitary organisation, Gwenn ha du ('white and black').
+Instead, in 1930 he set up with Hervé Le Helloco the paramilitary organisation, Gwenn ha du ('white and black').
 It was named after the colours of the flag of Brittany, designed by Morvan Marchal in 1925.
 Lainé published an article summarizing its creed under the title Nos deux bases, Irlande et Prusse (Our two models: Ireland and Prussia), referring to the revolutionary zeal of the IRA and the authoritarian discipline of Prussian militarism.
 The gang perpetrated several bombings.
 Lainé claimed he made the first bomb in his bedroom from nitroglycerin in a condensed milk carton with a detonator supplied by a forestry worker.

 Kristian Hamon claims it was not he but fellow nationalist André Geffroy who placed the bomb which blew up Jean Boucher's statue depicting the Unity of Brittany and France in Rennes.
 It happened on the morning of 7 August 1932.
 According to Hamon, Geffroy placed the bomb on the monument, which portrayed the duchess Anne of Brittany kneeling before King Charles VIII of France.

 Two people were crossing the Town Hall Square at the time but they subsequently refrained from saying what they had seen, despite the offer of a reward.
 The explosion tore the mass of bronze from its niche and smashed it on the ground.
 All the windows within a hundred metres were shattered.
 Parts of the sculpture have been preserved.

 In 1936 Lainé created the Kadervenn (Combat tool), a paramilitary unit based on the IRA model, comprising a dozen members engaged in military manoeuvres.
 This organisation instructed new recruits and in 1938 participated in exercises in the Landes de Lanvaux, a belt of heath and woodland north of Vannes.
 The following year he spent a period in Germany where he organized the delivery of a batch of arms, which was shipped on board the ship Gwalarn.
 However, the ship beached at Locquirec in the night of the 8th and 9 August 1939.
 The arms were recovered and stored in the abbey at Boquen.